14 of the Best Ad & Marketing Campaigns (And What Made Them

 3) Miller Lite: Great Taste, Less Filling

-Image Credit: BuildingPharmaBrands blog
+Source: BuildingPharmaBrands blog

 Think it's easy to create a whole new market for your product?
-The Miller Brewing company (now MillerCoors) did just that with the light beer market -- and they dominated it.
+The Miller Brewing Company (now MillerCoors) did just that with the light beer market -- and dominated it.
 The goal of the "Great Taste, Less Filling" campaign was getting "real men" to drink light beer, but they were battling the common misconception that light beer can never actually taste good.
 Taking the debate head-on, Miller featured masculine models drinking their light beer and declaring it great tasting.

 4) Volkswagen: Think Small

-Image Credit: design shack
+Source: design shack

 Many marketing and advertising professionals like to call Volkswagen's "Think Small" campaign the gold standard.
-Created in 1960 by a legendary advertising group at Doyle Dane & Bernbach (DDB), the campaign set out to answer one question: How do you change peoples' perceptions not only about a product, but also about an entire group of people?
+Created in 1960 by a legendary advertising group at Doyle Dane & Bernbach (DDB), the campaign set out to answer one question: How do you change peoples' perceptions not only about a

 See, Americans always had a propensity to buy big American cars -- and even 15 years after WWII ended, most Americans were still not buying small German cars.
 So what did this Volkswagen advertisement do?
 It played right into the audience’s expectations.
 You think I’m small?
 Yeah, I am.
 They never tried to be something they were not.